smimram/ocaml-pandoc/README.md

   by the contents of the file `test.ml` between lines 2 and 5 (negative values for `to` are counted from the end of the file).
 Useful for including small code snippets.
-- `pandoc-inspects`: acts as the identity plugin, but prints the JSON output given by pandoc on the standard error.
+- `pandoc-inspect`: acts as the identity plugin, but prints the JSON output given by pandoc on the standard error.
 Useful for debugging and adding missing features to the library.
+- `pandoc-pdf2png`: changes the extension of images from `.pdf` to `.png`.
+Useful if you want to compile both to pdf and html.
+- `pandoc-replace`: replaces words by others.
+Useful for fixing capitalization for instance.

 Bugs and features requests
 --------------------------